 In Venus and Adonis in The Met collection (below), Rubens has drawn his subject from the Metamorphoses of Ovid (completed 8 A.D.).
 Venus, assisted by Cupid, vainly tries to restrain her mortal lover Adonis from setting off for the hunt, fearing that he may be killed.

 Painted in the last decade of his life, it displays the rich color, superb technical ability, and vitality of Rubens’s best work.
-Here the sensuous nude goddess is adorned only with a pearl teardrop earring and two small, diaphanous cloths.
+The sensuous nude goddess is adorned only with a pearl teardrop earring and two small, diaphanous cloths—adding yet another gorgeous nude to the legacy of the renowned artist.